Auckland bottle shop ram raided for second time in as many weeks

 AdvertisementAdvertise with NZME.

+"Three males were located nearby and two were taken into custody as they had existing warrants to arrest."

+Police said inquiries are ongoing to determine if the trio are linked to the burglary.
+However, no charges have been laid at this stage.

-He said the store was targeted by ram raid thieves about two weeks ago.
+The owner of the bottle shop, who arrived shortly after the raid, told the Herald the store was targeted by ram-raid thieves about two weeks ago.

-Asked how he felt about the situation, he said he was frustrated about the ongoing reports of ram raids in the community - particularly as many of those involved were young people.
+He said he was frustrated about the ongoing ram raids in the community - particularly as many of those involved were young people.

 "The police - their hands are tied," he said.